cysouw/diathesis/text/c09_zuInfinitive.md

 The *sein + zu-Infinitiv* construction is typically used with transitive verbs as a passive with modal meaning expressing obligation (see [@sec:zuinfinitiv-sein-passive]).
 With intransitive constructions such a passive would lead to an impersonal construction, but this seems to be very rare [contrary to the claim in @holl2010: 18].
 The example given by Holl is doubfull [@next] and I have not been able to find any more intransitive examples.

 ::: ex
-Ab 22 Uhr ist zu schlafen.^[Example from Holl [-@holl2010: 18].]
+Ab 22 Uhr ist zu schlafen. [@holl2010: 18]
 :::

 ### [ NP | -P ] *sein + zu-Infinitiv* Impersonal + governed preposition

 It is slightly more common to find impersonal *sein + zu-Infinitiv* constructions with governed prepositions, though this usage is still very rare [@next].
 Note that the original nominative subject cannot be retained in another form, and it is not replaced by a valency-simulating pronun *es*.
 Because of the parallel to the *Modalpassiv* (see [@sec:zuinfinitiv-sein-passive]) I will call this diathesis ~~unpersönlicher Modalpassiv~~, although the name 'passive' is actually not fitting in this case.

-both können/müssen!
+Just as with the *Modalpassiv*, this construction can have either a deontic *müssen* interpretation [@next a] or an agentive *können* meaning [@next b], the latter typically with negation.

 ::: ex
+- Auf Ernst war wie immer lange zu warten. [@holl2010: 18]
 - Mit ihm ist nicht zu spaßen.
-- Auf Ernst war wie immer lange zu warten.^[Example from Holl [-@holl2010: 18].]
+:::

+**Attested verbs**

+- *arbeiten an, lachen über, spaßen mit, warten auf*

+**Examples**

 - Daran ist zu arbeiten.^[~~DWDS~~: Die Zeit, 28.10.1999, Nr.
 44.]
 - Und noch über einen Engel ist zu lachen, wenn man der Erzengel ist.^[~~DWDS~~: Vischer, Friedrich Theodor von: Ästhetik oder Wissenschaft des Schönen.
 Bd.
 1. Reutlingen u. a., 1846.]
-:::

-**Attested verbs**

-- *arbeiten an, lachen über, spaßen mit, warten auf*

 ### [ ND | –D ] *sein + zu-Infinitiv* Impersonal + dative

 Likewise, impersonal *sein + zu-Infinitiv* is possible with verbs taking a dative object, though this usage is exceedingly rare [@next].
-Note that the original nominative subject cannot be retained and it is not replaced by a valency-simulating pronun *es*.
+Note that the original nominative subject cannot be retained and, while removed, it is not replaced by a valency-simulating pronun *es*.
 Because of the parallel to the *Modalpassiv* (see [@sec:zuinfinitiv-sein-passive]) I will call this diathesis ~~unpersönlicher Modalpassiv~~, although the name 'passive' is actually not fitting in this case.

-"müssen" meaning, können in [@next b]
+Just as with the *Modalpassiv*, this construction can have either a deontic *müssen* interpretation [@next a] or an agentive *können* meaning [@next b], the latter typically with negation.

 ::: ex
 - Und den Orchestermusikern ist zu gratulieren.^[~~DWDS~~: Die Zeit, 21.12.1990, Nr.
 52.]
 - Auch ihm war nicht zu trauen.^[~~DWDS~~: Die Zeit, 15.09.2005, Nr.
 38.]
+:::

+**Attested Verbs**

+- *beitreten, gedenken, gratulieren, helfen, trauen*

+**Examples**

 - Wer wirklich reif sein will für die Reifeprüfung, dem ist zu helfen.^[~~DWDS~~: Berliner Zeitung, 02.10.2000.]
 - Den tragenden Gründen dieser Stellungnahme ist beizutreten.^[~~DWDS~~: Die Zeit, 17.02.1984, Nr.
 08.]
 - Auch mehrerer Einzelarbeiten zur Geschichte der Ostsiedlung ist zu gedenken.^[~~DWDS~~: Jahresberichte für deutsche Geschichte, 1939, S. 354.]
-:::

-**Attested Verbs**

-- *beitreten, gedenken, gratulieren, helfen, trauen*

 ### --- [ SBJ > ADJ ] --- {.unnumbered}

-### [ NA | pA ] *geben + zu-Infinitiv* Subject demotion (*Wahldemotiv*) {#sec:zuinfinitive-geben-demotion}
+### [ NA | pA ] *geben + zu-Infinitiv* Subject demotion (*Möglichkeitsdemotiv*) {#sec:zuinfinitive-geben-demotion}

 Transitive verbs can be used in a *geben + zu-Infinitiv* construction, demoting the nominative subject [cf. @engel1996: 488].
 The removed nominative subject is replaced by a valency-simulating pronoun *es*, so the light verbs are always in the third person singular, resulting in fixed expressions *es gibt* or *es hat gegeben*.
 The original nominative subject can be retained by a *für* prepositional phrase [@next b].
 This construction is obligatorily coherent [@next c].

 Semantically, this construction expresses an option that is available to the original subject.
 Structurally, the subject is demoted (or even unexpressed).
-Because of these two characteristics I propose the somewhat cumbersome German designation ~~Wahldemotiv~~.
+Because of these two characteristics I propose the somewhat cumbersome German designation ~~Möglichkeitsdemotiv~~.
 Note that the same *geben + zu-Infinitiv* construction is also used for a semantically and structurally quite different causative construction, namely the *Auftragskausativ* (see [@sec:zuinfinitive-geben-causative]).

 ::: ex
 - Seine Fans kaufen ein Gesamtpaket.